12.4 C

 Royal significance

 In 1669, Queen Dowager Hedvig Eleonora purchased the palace and renamed it Ulriksdal in 1684 after her grandson Prince Ulrik.
-Throughout its history, the palace served as a royal residence during the reigns of King Adolf Fredrik and Queen Lovisa Ulrika.
+The palace was a royal residence during the reigns of King Adolf Fredrik and Queen Lovisa Ulrika, who introduced significant cultural elements, including the establishment of the Confidencen Theatre.

 In 1821, it transitioned to serve as a military hospital before eventually returning to royal use.
 Disabled veterans from the Finnish War were allowed to reside at the castle (the Finnish War of 1808-1809 was fought between Sweden and the Russian Empire).